The 13th Annual Shapwick Bunny Hop 2020

-For advance entries, race numbers will not be sent out to you but will be ready for you to pick up on the day.
+Race numbers will not be sent out to you but will be ready for you to pick up when you arrive on the day/

 The race headquarters are at Shapwick Village Hall, Station Road, Shapwick, TA7 9NJ.